Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Final Words of Advice

 Learning all of the rules about your baby’s safety and sleep can be overwhelming and scary.
-Although every person parents their child differently, it is important to consider the safety risks associated with some sleep accessories.
+Although every person parents their child differently, it is vital to consider the safety risks associated with some sleep accessories.

-While you may want your baby to be snuggled up and cozy in a blanket, it’s better to wait until your baby is at least one year old to introduce a blanket into their bedtime routine.
+While you may want your baby snuggled up and cozy in a blanket, it’s better to wait until your baby is at least one year old to introduce a blanket into their bedtime routine.
 In the meantime, swaddles and sleep sacks are a great way to keep your baby warm and comfortable while they sleep.
 If you still feel unsure, though, we advise consulting with your pediatrician for additional guidance.

 More Reading: